On neutrino-mediated potentials in a neutrino background: Neutrino-mediated forces in a neutrino background: general remarks

 where $f_{\nu}(\vec p)$ and $f_{\overline \nu}(\vec p)$ are the momentum distributions of neutrinos and antineutrinos, respectively, normalized so that $\int \frac{d^3\vec p}{(2\pi)^3} f_{\nu(\overline\nu)}(\vec p)$ gives their number density.
 In what follows we show that such a modified propagator does not \emph{always} correctly quantify the effect of the neutrino background in the evaluation of the 2-$\nu$-exchange potential.
 This is true, in particular, when the finite width of the wavepackets of the neutrinos of the medium are considered.

 Our first observation is that the derivation of the background-modified fermion propagator in TQFT (\cref{eq:proptqft}) relies on the assumption that the fermions in the background are in thermal equilibrium, while neither the present C$\nu$B, nor the neutrino fluxes from the Sun, SN, or nuclear reactors are in thermal equilibrium close to Earth.
 Interestingly, one can still use QFT techniques to show that Eq.~\eqref{eq:proptqft} may be used for the neutrino propagator in the presence of \emph{a class of} backgrounds, see~\cite{Ghosh:2022nzo}.
-This derivation, however, implicitly assumes that the neutrino background is well-described by an incoherent superposition of delocalized wavepackets, i.e., plane waves.
+This derivation, however, implicitly assumes that the neutrino background is well-described by an incoherent superposition of plane waves.
 Neither the present C$\nu$B, nor the neutrino fluxes from the Sun, SN, or nuclear reactors can be well-described as plane waves at \emph{all distance scales}.
-Even more, on general grounds, one can show that the Pauli exclusion principle forbids a superposition of delocalized fermionic wavepackets over scales smaller than the size of the wavepacket.
+Even more, on general grounds, the Pauli exclusion principle forbids a superposition of fermionic wavepackets {with equal momenta} over scales smaller than the size of the wavepacket.
+This results on constraints on the number density and energy distribution of a background of fermions {at those distance scales}.

 We proceed now to evaluating the $2$-$\nu$-exchange in the presence of realistic neutrino backgrounds, accounting for the finite width of the wavepackets describing the background state.